 Begin Your Day with an Anti-Inflammatory Breakfast

 Start your day by fueling your body with foods that reduce inflammation rather than promote it.
 Rather than occasionally counteracting an inflammatory diet with anti-inflammatory foods, it’s more important to consider consistency.
-If you love sweets or fried foods, plan to enjoy them rarely while more often making choices that reduce inflammation.
+If you love sweets or fried foods, plan to enjoy them rarely and make choices more often that reduce inflammation.

 1. High Protein Shake or Smoothie